A Model of the IEEE 802.11 DCF in Presence of Non Ideal Transmission Channel and Capture Effects

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano; Daneshgaran, F.; Mesiti, F.; and Mondin, M., "A Model of the IEEE 802.11 DCF in Presence of Non Ideal Transmission Channel and Capture Effects" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 170.